 And what a voice it is!
 Iconic Folk DJ Rich Warren of WFMT’s Midnight Special program said it best: She possesses an amazing set of pipes and knows how to use them.
 Katherine’s soaring alto moves effortlessly through all facets of the folk genre – whether sharing a strong, haunting cry from an Appalachian-inspired murder ballad; leading a powerful, passionate call for social justice; or engaging her audiences to “join the choir” in a rousing singalong.

-Her 2019 release Unfortunate Point of View features seven original songs and four folk classics (including the #1 original song in January), and has spent one full year on the Folk Alliance Folk DJ charts.
+Her 2019 release Unfortunate Point of View features seven original songs and four folk classics (including the #1 original song in January), was one of the Top 10 most-played albums on on the Folk Alliance Folk DJ charts, with one full year on the charts.
 More than 20 Folk DJs across the country listed Katherine's self-produced album on their weekly top ten lists, and the accolades don’t stop there.
 Katherine Rondeau’s voice holds authenticity and soul in every note.
 Modern folk music in the finest tradition of the form.
 (Justin Helmer, KVSC)

 Introducing herself to audiences at esteemed festivals and venues around the country has become one of Katherine’s favorite pastimes!
 She’s a three-time performer at the Philadelphia Folk Festival, and has had multiple appearances at Musikfest (Bethlehem, PA), Groove in the Grove (Vasa Park, NJ), the Ladybug Festival (Wilmington, DE).
 She’s also headlined at iconic folk venues including Godfrey Daniels, World Café Live, Isis Music Hall, Burlap and Bean, and the Hurdy Gurdy Folk Club.